vchudnov-g/intjson/README.md

 1. Add instructions to `proto/generate.sh` to generate the proto stubs for your language
 2. Make a top-level directory for your language.
 3. Create a small program that will populate all fields with small and large values.
 See the `go/main.go` implementation for an example.
-4. Add ther results of your investigation above.
+4. Add the results of your investigation above.
 5. Commit your new source files and the generated proto stubs.